openvinotoolkit/openvino/docs/install_guides/installing-openvino-apt.md

 > **NOTE**: From the 2022.1 release, OpenVINO™ Development Tools can be installed via PyPI only.
 See [Install OpenVINO Development Tools](#installing-openvino-development-tools) for more information.

-> **IMPORTANT**: By downloading and using this container and the included software, you agree to the terms and conditions of the [software license agreements](https://software.intel.com/content/dam/develop/external/us/en/documents/intel-openvino-license-agreements.pdf).

 ## System Requirements